 IMPORTANT: Your tenant can file a “motion to stay” at any point in this process.
 Just because they are wrong or haven’t paid, doesn’t mean that they can’t file a motion.
 By law, a judge must listen to a tenant’s “motion to stay” regardless of circumstances.
-Many investors can’t wrap their mind around this fact.
 Some tenants will file a motion just to buy more time.
-The “motion to stay” costs the tenant $74 or sometimes free if the tenant can demonstrate they are broke.
-Which is why they can’t pay rent.
+The “motion to stay” costs a tenant $74 or free if the tenant can demonstrate they are broke.
 If a “motion to stay” is filed, we will appear on your behalf.
 Even if the tenant loses the fight, the tenant MAY still be allowed to stay another week.
 Rulings are arbitrary and we have no way of knowing which judge will be at the fight or what the outcome will be.
-Lost fights have always been because the owner said something to the tenant and didn’t tell us.
+Lost court battles have always been because the owner said something to the tenant and didn’t tell us or had an outstanding maintenance issue.
 If you are communicating with the tenant, you must stop immediately!